samuelsandi/SandiCoffee/README.md

 # SandiCoffee

-SandiNews is a really simple coffee ordering app for iOS.
+SandiNews is a very simple coffee ordering app for iOS.
 It can receive your order, display it on order list page, and store your order using a web service so other people can see your orders

 ## Build Environment